Ahmed-yasser-66/react-quizApp/README.md

 ## ✨ Features

-- 📋 **Multiple Ca**: Choose from a variety of quiz categories to test your knowledge.
+- 📈 **Score Tracking**: Keep track of your score as you progress through the quiz.
 - ⏱️ **Timer**: Each question comes with a countdown timer to add a challenge.
-- 📈 **Score Tracking**: Keep track of your score as you progress through the quiz.
 - 🔄 **State Management**: Utilizes React's Context API and `useReducer` for efficient state management.
 - 📡 **Data Simulation**: Uses JSON Server to simulate API calls for fetching quiz data.